Everyday Nourishing Foods

 You can store the remaining water from the cooked beans for one to 2 days in the refrigerator.
 Or freeze them for three months.
 I add this water while making black bean curry or soup.

 • Add them to salads.
-Check my black beans and chickpeas salad recipe to know all the salad variations you can make with these beans.
+Try my black beans and chickpeas salad for ideas and variations.

-• Make black bean curry with seasonal veggies and serve it for lunch or dinner.
+• Make black bean curry with seasonal veggies for quick lunch or dinner.

-• Toss some olive oil, ground black pepper, salt, and cooked beans, and serve it as a snack.
+• Toss them with olive oil, salt, and black pepper for a protein-packed snack.

-• Mash the cooked black beans, season them, and use them as a sandwich filling.
+• Mash them, season well, and use as a sandwich spread or filling.

 FAQ